 - People with disabilities may be sheltered and isolated and therefore crave friendships and relationships.
 In one example from the National Human Trafficking Hotline, an adult potential victim with a developmental disability was recruited from a recreational and vocational training center.
 The potential trafficker posed as a boyfriend and made the victim believe that counselors, family, and friends did not want her to be an independent adult.
 He used her fear of being treated as a child against her, which caused her to be isolated from those looking after her interests.
 He then convinced her to engage in commercial sex out of their home.

 - Traffickers may also target individuals with disabilities because of the social discrimination and prejudice they face.
 This can cause authorities and even their own family and friends to not believe victims when they report their abuse.
 This is especially true for victims with disabilities that affect intellectual, cognitive or communication functions or those individuals with mental health diagnoses.

 In Ohio, the most common form of human trafficking is sex trafficking, with the majority of the victims being adult females.
 This isn’t to say that victims can’t be male, but the majority of cases in Ohio involve female victims.
 Since 2016, around 1,196 human trafficking cases have been reported in Ohio.
 These statistics continue to increase each year and come from the human trafficking hotline.
 It is crucial for everyone to know and recognize the signs and red flags of human trafficking and, most importantly, know how to report it.

 Ohio’s Anti-Trafficking Efforts

 Ohio is fortunate to have built a strong network of anti-trafficking coalitions around the state.
 The Anti-Human Trafficking Coalitions work together with service providers to provide education, awareness, outreach and direct services to Ohio’s counties.
-Click on the map below to see a list of the coalitions and find out more about them.

 What Should You Do If You Suspect Someone is Being Trafficked?